©1978

 prefer force, injury and disorder.
 Such people are spiritual

 barbarians caught on the wheel of violence.
-The Kingdom of God is within us.
-Life is made of complex

 structures.
 The devil tempts people with a superficial method.
 He